Code-Institute-Submissions/LATEEF-hub-portfolio2/README.md

     ### Further Testing

    -   The Website was tested on Google Chrome, Internet Explorer, Mozilla Firefox, Microsoft Edge and Safari browsers.
-   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone xr,   Samsung Tablet, iPhone 12 & iPhoneX.
+   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone xr,  Samsung Tablet, iPhone 12 & iPhoneX , iPhone 14.
    -   A large amount of testing was done to ensure that all pages were linking correctly.
    -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 ## Deployment